Postdoctoral researcher at the Friedrich-Schiller-University in Jena, Germany.

 I obtained my Master in Bioinformatics and Biostatistics at the University Paris-Sud 11 and the Ecole Polytechnique in 2012.
 I then joined the group of Claudine Medigue at Genoscope, CEA to pursue my doctoral studies on the elaboration of a new representation of metabolic networks for the detection of chemical transformation modules under the supervision of David Vallenet.
 During this time I also looked at the problem of so-called “orphan enzymes” – enzyme activities that are known to be present in living organisms but there is no protein sequence in public databases that are known to catalyze them.
 After the obtention of my doctoral degree in 2016, I moved to Cologne, Germany to work on the elucidation of mechanisms of enzyme backup in budding and fission yeasts at Andreas Beyer group at the CECAD.

 In 2018, I joined the group of Christoph Steinbeck at the Friedrich-Schiller-University Jena, Germany, to work on Natural Products cheminformatics.

 - The LOTUS project for documented pairs of natural products structures and organisms

 - Biosynthetic capacities elucidation in marine diatoms

-Besides science, I am a fervent traveller, a modern art aficionado and a space exploration dreamer.
+Besides science, I am a fervent traveler, a modern art aficionado, and a space exploration dreamer.